MoriMomo/Kentaro-/readme.md

 ###

 <p align="left">A Computer Science student at Bina Nusantara University with a creative mind for code, machines, games, and art.
-I started exploring computer science in middle school, and since then, I love creating things — from small hacks to semi-professional projects.</p>
+I started exploring computer science in middle school, and since then, [...]</p>

 ###